microsoft/nodejs-guidelines/README.md

   * during install, be sure to check the the C++ option

 > :chart_with_upwards_trend: **IN PROGRESS** there are currently two efforts underway to make it easier to install native modules.
   * We recognize that installing full VS can be burdensome, so we're investigating ways to provide a bundle with just the required compiler dependencies on Windows.
+Watch [this thread](https://github.com/nodejs/node-gyp/issues/629) for updates.
-  * There are long-term efforts underway to build and cache pre-compiled packages on a server to get rid of compiler dependencies altogether.
+  * There are [long-term](https://github.com/nodejs/build/issues/151) efforts underway to build and cache pre-compiled packages on a server to get rid of compiler dependencies altogether.

 ### C++ and Node.js?
 Tell me more...
 * Node.js addon documentation: https://nodejs.org/api/addons.html